-Home > Blog Posts > Credit Repair: What Everybody Ought To Know
+Home > News > Credit Repair: What You Should Know

 Credit Repair: What You Should Know

 Here at Jacaranda Finance, we are all about being transparent.
 We offer up-to-date information when it comes to unsecured short-term personal loans.
 This is why we thought we would give our customers some insight into a new area in the finance business – credit repair.

 These days many people are trying to establish or pay off a loan.
 Some need that instant cash loan to head overseas or a quick unsecured loan to make ends meet between paydays.
 No matter what your loan is for, sometimes factors out of your control influence your ability to make payments.
 Before you know it there is a default listing against your name.

 According to Australian law, once you have paid off the debt, the lender is obliged to update the listing on your credit file as soon as practicable.
 What many people fail to realise, though, is a default payment will remain on your credit file for five years.